STUDY JAPANESE ONLINE WITH NATIVES HERE

 Japan carries out execution by hanging.
 In addition to the execution of the person responsible for the Akihabara Massacre, the last case in this regard was three convicts in December 2021.
 According to Japanese data, executions are carried out infrequently in Japan.

-However, in 2018, 15 people were sentenced to death.
-13 of them were linked with an apocalyptic cult called Aum Shinrikyo - the same name as the perpetrator of the massacre.
-He planned to attack people with sarin gas in the Tokyo subway in 1995.
-On that day 15 people died and another 5,500 were injured.
+However, in the year 2018, 15 people were sentenced to death.
+13 of them were linked to an apocalyptic cult called Aum Shinrikyo - the same name as the author of the massacre.
+He planned to attack people with sarin gas in the Tokyo subway in the year 1995.
+On this day, 15 people died and another 5,500 were injured.

 Japan has the death penalty, but in more serious cases.
-However, other Asian countries adopted the punishment even for situations that did not involve heinous crime or murder. a group of human rights in japan, the Japanese branch of Amnesty International, opposes the death penalty.
-For them, this form of reprimand is a return to Japan as around 70% of the countries have banned the death penalty or stopped using it.
+However, other countries in Asia have adopted the punishment even for situations that did not involve heinous crimes or murder.
+A group of human rights in Japan, the Japanese branch of Amnesty International, opposes the death penalty.
+For them, this form of reprimand is a regression for Japan as about 70% of the countries have prohibited the death penalty or have stopped using it.

-The pen has been around since the 4th century, under Chinese influence.
-In the Nara period, this type of punishment became less common.
+The punishment has existed since the 4th century, under Chinese influence.
+In the Nara period, this type of punishment began to become less usual.
 The explanation would be with the Buddhist teachings, which were very present at the time.
-At the Heian period, the penalty was completely abolished.
+In the Heian period, the punishment was completely abolished.

-The death penalty went unused for about 346 years.
-Shortly after, in Kamakura period, the death penalty became more cruel, through burning, boiling and crucifixion.
+The death penalty remained unused for about 346 years.
+Soon after, in the Kamakura period, the death penalty became more cruel, through burning, boiling, and crucifixion.
 In the Muromachi period, the methods became even more severe.
-Some forms of execution used in this period were inverted crucifixion, spear impalement, sawing and dismemberment of oxen and carts.
-The person could be killed for even the simplest of crimes and even the convict's family and friends could suffer the punishment along with him.
+Some forms of execution used during this period included inverted crucifixion, impalement by spear, sawing, and dismemberment of oxen and carts.
+A person could be killed even for simpler crimes, and even family and friends of the condemned could suffer the punishment alongside him.

 Japan executes man responsible for massacre